 One primary challenge is misunderstanding market needs.
 Misalignment between product offerings and what customers actually want can lead to product failure.
 For instance, Crystal Pepsi is a classic example.
 Despite extensive market research, PepsiCo misread the market needs for a clear cola, resulting in a failed product launch.

 Here’s how to resolve this challenge: Conduct precise, thorough market research.
 Understand customers’ pain points, needs, and desires.
 More specifically, don’t just rely on assumptions or surface-level data.
-Dig deeper into the information, use surveys, interviews, focus groups and market segmentation practices.
+Dig deeper into the information, use surveys, mock interviews, focus groups, and market segmentation practices.

 Undefined Target Audience